Audi A6 Avant estate - Engines, drive & performance

 Audi A6 Avant diesel engines

 There are some surprises, though, and the biggest comes with the 2.0-litre 40 TDI engine.
-Rather than just being a slave to emissions targets, it's actually more responsive, smoother and better to drive than the more powerful, more expensive 50 TDI.
+Rather than just being a slave to emissions targets, it's actually more responsive, smoother and better to drive than the more powerful, more expensive 50 TDI, which has been discontinued as of mid-2022.

-That's highly unexpected considering the latter's larger size and 284bhp power output, and can be attributed to the different gearboxes that both engines come with.
-While the 2.0-litre is paired with a snappy seven-speed dual-clutch S tronic automatic, the V6 sends its power to a traditional automatic, which doesn't respond anything like as swiftly.
-While not as sporty in feel, the 50 TDI does prove the smoother engine, and fades to a hum at speed.
+That's highly unexpected considering the latter's larger size and 282bhp power output, and can be attributed to the different gearboxes that both engines come with.
+While the 2.0-litre is paired with a snappy seven-speed dual-clutch S tronic automatic, the V6 sends its power to a traditional automatic, which doesn't respond nearly as swiftly.

 No A6 Avant offers a lot of feel through its steering, but less weight over its front wheels means the front-wheel-drive 40 TDI also feels lighter and more nimble, and the A6 range as a whole handles better than its predecessor.
 Indeed, from behind the wheel it feels more athletic than you'd ever expect a traditional estate car to bet.
 Driving enthusiasts will still find it a little less engaging than a BMW 5 Series Touring, but it's now a much closer fight.